eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 ------------

 To run the *Agent* you should build it as indicated in :ref:`installation_label`.
-Once it is built successfully you just need to launch it executing the following command.
+Once it is built successfully, you just need to launch it executing the following command.

 For Serial communication: ::